EA31337/EA31337-indicators-common/Oscillator/README.md

 volatility followed by a significant increase, it may indicate an impending price breakout or trend change.

+## DeMarker

+The DeMarker indicator, developed by Thomas DeMark, is a technical analysis tool that helps identify potential overbought and oversold conditions in the market.
+It measures the demand for an asset by comparing the current price to the previous price range.

+The DeMarker indicator calculates values ranging from 0 to 1 and is typically displayed as a line graph.
+It is based on the concept that price exhaustion often occurs when the indicator reaches extreme levels.

+Interpreting the DeMarker indicator involves identifying overbought and oversold conditions.
+Typically, when the indicator reaches values near 1, it suggests that the market is overbought, indicating a potential reversal or price correction.
+Conversely, values near 0 indicate oversold conditions, suggesting a potential buying opportunity.

 ## MACD (Moving Average Convergence Divergence)

 MACD measures the relationship between two moving averages